hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

 ![Sending Apple event from client application to iTunes](client_app_to_itunes_event.gif)

 Applications may respond to an incoming Apple event by sending a reply event back to the client application.
 The reply event may contain either a return value, if there is one, or an error description if it was unable to handle the event as requested.
 For example, executing the command `TextEdit().name.get()` in a client appliation sends TextEdit a `core/getd` event containing an object specifier identifying the `name` property of its root `application` object.
-TextEdit processes this event, then sends a reply event containing the string '<tt>TextEdit</tt>' back to the client application, where it is returned as the command's result.
+TextEdit processes this event, then sends a reply event containing the string "TextEdit" back to the client application, where it is returned as the command's result.
 This exchange is usually performed synchronously, appearing to the user as a simple remote procedure call.
 Asynchronous messaging is also supported, though is not normally used for desktop automation.

 ## What is a scriptable application?